arcenano/phinity_cdc_task/docs/Specification.md

 - **Single-word in-flight buffering:**  the module stores at most one word internally at a time.
 - **Clean behavior across resets:** including independent resets for each clock domain.
 - **Arbiter Round Robin:** completed in ascending order.
+- **Arbiter Latency:** the cycle after a downstream transfer is completed, ready must be asserted on the next lane (no latency)

 ## Interfaces Summary